 - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs does not reflect the benefits of the use of disinfectants to control microbial contaminants. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - N/A: Not applicable - Microcystins: Liver toxins produced by a number of cyanobacteria.
-Total microcystins are the sum of all the variants/congeners (forms) of the cyanotoxin microcystin. - Cyanobacteria: Photosynthesizing bacteria, also called blue-green algae, which naturally occur in marine and freshwater ecosystems.
-These may produce cyanotoxins, which at sufficiently high concentrations can pose a risk to public health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - N/A: Not applicable

-- Cyanotoxin: Toxin produced by cyanobacteria.
+- Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - Contact Time (CT) means the mathematical product of a "residual disinfectant concentration" (C), which is determined before or at the first customer, and the corresponding "disinfectant contact time" (T). - Microcystins: Liver toxins produced by a number of cyanobacteria.
+Total microcystins are the sum of all the variants/congeners (forms) of the cyanotoxin microcystin. - Cyanobacteria: Photosynthesizing bacteria, also called blue-green algae, which naturally occur in marine and freshwater ecosystems, and may produce cyanotoxins, which at sufficiently high concentrations can pose a risk to public health. - Cyanotoxin: Toxin produced by cyanobacteria.
 These toxins include liver toxins, nerve toxins, and skin toxins.
-Also sometimes referred to as "algal toxin". - Level 1 Assessment is a study of the water system to identify the potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Level 2 Assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. - PFAS: Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals applied to many industrial, commercial, and consumer products to make them waterproof, stain-resistant, or nonstick.
+Also sometimes referred to as "algal toxin". - Level 1 Assessment is a study of the water system to identify the potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Level 2 Assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. - PFAS: Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals applied to many industrial, commercial and consumer products to make them waterproof, stain resistant, or nonstick.
 PFAS are also used in products like cosmetics, fast food packaging, and a type of firefighting foam called aqueous film forming foam (AFFF) which are used mainly on large spills of flammable liquids, such as jet fuel.
-PFAS are classified as contaminants of emerging concern, meaning that research into the harm they may cause to human health is still ongoing.
+PFAS are classified as contaminants of emerging concern, meaning that research into the harm they may cause to human health is still ongoing. - Master Meter (MM): A master meter is one that connects a wholesale public water system to consecutive public water system(s).
+This type of meter monitors the amount of water being sent to the consecutive system(s) and can also be used to determine the quality of water being delivered to the consecutive system(s). - Parts per Million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
+A part per million corresponds to one second in a little over 11.5 days. - Parts per Billion (ppb) or Micrograms per Liter (μg/L) are units of measure for concentration of a contaminant.
+A part per billion corresponds to one second in 31.7 years.